-The Lola mic pre is a fully differential microphone preamlifier circuit featuring the EA-10468 input transformer, EA-1166 output transformer, and two descrete op-amps.
+The Lola mic pre is a fully differential microphone preamplifier circuit featuring the EA-10468 input transformer, EA-1166 output transformer, and two discrete op-amps.

 The gain stage provides 65dB of clean gain in 4.5dB steps utilizing a Grayhill rotary switch.
 With 48dB of adjustable gain, there is no need for an input pad.

 The 600Ω Bourns T-pad attenuator sits on the secondary of the output transformer and attenuates the output level while maintaining a nominal 600Ω load.
 This allows the user to fine-tune the output once the preferred gain setting is selected.
 It also allows the user to “push” the gain while maintaining an appropriate output level to add analog distortion to the source material.

 There are three illuminated pushbutton switches to select phantom power, phase, and line mode.

 The phantom power control (+48) provides +48VDC to pin 2 and 3 of the input XLR through two 6.8KΩ resistors.
 Phantom power is activated when the control is illuminated.